Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/deforming/mirror.rst

 edges or faces around one chosen pivot point and in the direction of one chosen axis, only it is faster/handier.

-After this tool becomes active, select an axis to mirror the selection on entering x,y, or z.
+After this tool becomes active, select an axis to mirror the selection on entering :kbd:`X`, :kbd:`Y`, or :kbd:`Z`.

 You can also interactively mirror the geometry by holding the :kbd:`MMB` and dragging in the direction of the desired mirror direction.